bzcheeseman/Dali/cpp/README.md

 ### Installation

-Grad hold of the latest copy of **Eigen** (no linking, installation, or nothing, just download and you're ready to go).
+Grad hold of the latest copy of **[Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)** ([Download Link](http://bitbucket.org/eigen/eigen/get/3.2.4.tar.bz2)) Place the downloaded Eigen header folder in the `cpp` directory of this repo.
 Then:

 	> make

 That's it.

+Or for optimizations turned on (slower compilation 3x result):

+    > make optimized

+and to do character recognition as was done in Javascript:

+    > make character_predict

 ### Usage